JosefineStubner/sharpness/solution1/README.md

 Start browser and navigate to http://localhost:3000/
 Press F12 to see console
-Enter words in input fields and press Submit to generate result in console.
+Enter words into the input fields and press Submit to generate result on page and true/false result in console.